 Speak with Our Medical Discrimination Lawyers

 If you believe you have been discriminated against over COVID-19 or if your employer is not accommodating your disability, reach out to the employment lawyers at Levine & Blit.
-You can call 212-967-3000 or contact us via email to set up a free consultation.
+You can call 212-967-3000 or contact us via email to set up a Free Case Evaluation.
 We offer a no-cost initial consultation for all types of medical discrimination cases and workplace harassment cases.